olinlibrary/futureboard/README.md

 * Physical interactions with board (buttons or otherwise)
 * Get push notifications (socket) from ABE (talk to the ABE team)

-### Credits

-This project is a product of Software of Summer 2017!
-Thank you to Jeff and Oliver for ongoing mentorship and to the fellow students for feedback and support.
-Also a big thanks to the participants of the first ever Library Potluck who interacted with the board and gave feedback.

 ## Make Your Own

 ### Setup